 { ... }

-This restricts the type parameter, T, to be a reference type - that may be nullable.
+This restricts the type parameter, T, to be a reference type—which may be nullable.

 In contrast to the class constraint, the struct constraint does not allow the nullable modifier.
 Instead, you can specify nullability when using the parameter.
 In Listing 12.25, for example, the implicit and explicit conversion operators, for example, use T and T? to identify whether a non-nullable or nullable version of T is allowed.
 As such, the type parameter is constrained when it is used in member declarations, rather than with a type constraint.